Manifestor-cc/usage-guide/docs/intro.md

 ---
 sidebar_position: 1
 slug: /
+sidebar_label: Introduction
+pagination_next: null
 ---

-# Introduction
+import DocCardList from '@theme/DocCardList';

-## Welcome to the Manifestor.cc Guide!
+# Welcome to the Manifestor.cc Guide!

-If you want to get Steam games for free without using shady websites, you’ve came to the right place.

 This guide will teach you how to: